mavoweb/mavo/README.md

+# Info for HTML authors

+To use:

+- Include wysie.css, bliss.js and wysie.js in your page.
+- Some (pretty crappy atm, but better than nothing) docs are here: http://leaverou.github.io/wysie/docs.html

 # Info for contributors

 - The actual files to edit are in `src`.
 The `.js` files in the main directory are generated, as follows: